orels1/yt-thumb-gen/README.md

 ## Build

 Because the tool is client sided - you can deploy it as a static page pretty easily.
 Simply copy run `gulp build` and when it's done - copy your `public` folder into `_build` subdirectory.
+Then change the title and meta tags inside `index.html` to your liking and you're done!
+Simply upload the contents of `_build` directory to your webserver and open it up.

 ## Deploy to Heroku